U.S. undercover investigators among those exposed in data breach

 USIS says it is the biggest commercial provider of background investigations to the federal government, with over 5,700 employees, and provides services in all U.S. states and territories, as well as abroad.

-Officials with USIS, which is a division of Altegrity Inc, could not immediately be reached for comment.

-A spokeswoman for Altegrity, which is majority owned by Providence Equity Partners, declined to comment.
+A spokeswoman for Altegrity, which owns USIS, declined comment.
+Altegrity is majority owned by Providence Equity Partners.

-Reporting by Jim Finkle in Boston; Additional reporting by Mark Hosenball; Editing by Meredith Mazzilli, Leslie Adler and Tom Brown
+Reporting by Jim Finkle in Boston; Additional reporting by Mark Hosenball; Editing by Meredith Mazzilli, Leslie Adler, Tom Brown and Frances Kerry

-Note: (This story has been corrected to remove inaccurate statement in penultimate paragraph saying USIS could not be reached.
-A representative for the company declined comment.)